 The City of Cleburne participates in the National Flood Insurance Program (NFIP) of the Federal Emergency Management Agency (FEMA).
 As a participating community, the City has adopted Floodplain Management practices that limit the development allowed in 100-year floodplains (the area inundated by a storm that has a 1% chance of happening in any year).
 For property with any portion located within the 100-year floodplain, regardless of structure location, a flood insurance policy may be required by mortgage companies.

 The City of Cleburne standards require all new structures be constructed two feet above the existing water surface elevation of the 100-year floodplain, or one foot above the "ultimate" water surface elevation.
 When developing along a major creek within the City of Cleburne, the developer must submit a Flood Study to the city showing the 100-year floodplain and water surface elevation based on both current land-use and future land-use assumptions.
-[See Building Responsibly for more information.]
+[See Building in the Floodplain for more information.]

 Community Rating System (CRS)